Click here for latest updates about Coronavirus and your holiday.

 With wildlife and plant life teeming from the corners of the canal, to Britain’s third-largest lowland raised bog, (which is apparently large enough to be seen from space!), there’s plenty to see on this narrowboat route from Whitchurch Marina.

 Upon entering Wales, you’re met with the distinct Welsh countryside scattered with mountains and nature that stretches as far as the eye can see.
 If you have enough time while you’re there, why not visit Horseshoe Falls?
 A weir on the River Dee which is the perfect place to take the family, admire the beauty of the falls or enjoy a mile and a half walk around the area exploring local landmarks and finding out about the surrounding wildlife.

 Explore the beauty of the Forth and Clyde canal routes from Falkirk on your next narrowboat holiday.
 The Forth and Clyde canal is much wider than your average English canal – and holds host to beautiful Scottish scenery waiting to be explored.
 One of the most significant monuments to ensure you visit is the Falkirk Wheel – a huge structural wonder, this attraction connects the Forth and Clyde Canal with the Union Canal.

 And if you want to venture onto a specific route from Falkirk that really captures the Scottish scenery, the Glasgow and return route showcases the majestic Campsie Fells.
 This Scottish countryside area spans east to west from Denny Muir to Dumgoyne.

-Now you’ve discovered our top 5 most scenic canal routes to explore, it’s time to get going.
+Now you’ve discovered our best canals in the UK to explore scenic views, it’s time to get going.
 Find out everything you need to know about boating from our ultimate canal boat guide.
 Alternatively, get in touch with a member of our helpful team for more information and advice on your next holiday on the water.